 All suppliers are requested to sign Essity’s Global Supplier Standard, including demands related to respect for human rights, and may be subject to a social audit followed by a corrective action plan.
 Decision on additional risk mitigation are taken case by case, based on risk assessments

 Essity’s fiber purchase is centralized on a global level.
 All fresh fiber must originate from responsibly managed forests – forests that are managed under good labor conditions and with respect for indigenous people’s rights.
-By requiring that all wood fiber must be certified according to FSC® or PEFC™ standards, we aim to ensure that the materials in our products are delivered with respect to people and nature. https://www.essity.com/sustainability/how-we-do-it/responsible-sourcing/sustainability-target-fibre-sourcing/
+By requiring that all wood fiber must be certified according to FSC® or PEFC™ standards, we aim to ensure that the materials in our products are delivered with respect to people and nature.
+Learn more about how we work with responsible fiber sourcing.

 Access to hygiene and health products and solutions is vital when it comes to ensuring people’s well-being, good health and livelihood, and the development of society.
 As a company offering these products, Essity aims to assume responsibility for the entire life cycle of its products, even after they have been used.
 Essity and our brands work across three platforms: Well-being, More from less and Circularity.